SSPM vs. CSPM: Do Enterprises Need a New Solution to Secure SaaS Data?

 These aren’t cocktail party hypotheticals of data loss and malware.
 The volume of high-profile security breaches and incidents related to SaaS and 3rd party vendors is only growing.
 Verizon’s 15th Annual Data Breach Investigations Report (DBIR) shows this trend started gaining traction with the SolarWinds attack in 2020.
 And it has continued with more recent breaches affecting HubSpot, GitHub, and Okta in 2022.

 CSPM isn’t equipped to handle this evolution of cybersecurity threats.
-To address the vulnerabilities related to SaaS applications — especially those storing sensitive data — you need a different security posture.
+To address the vulnerabilities related to SaaS applications — especially those storing sensitive data — you need a dedicated SaaS security posture management solution.

 CSPM vendors monitor the security and compliance posture of standard and custom cloud applications deployed into public cloud environments.
 And they typically provide compliance monitoring, DevOps, and dynamic cloud integration functionality.

 With CSPM in place, your organization can be proactive, assess risk, reduce misconfigurations, and ensure your cloud ecosystem has the highest cloud security measures in place.
-But CSPM is limited to the data stored and used exclusively in your cloud architecture.
+But a CSPM is focussed only on the data stored and used exclusively in your cloud architecture.

 Relying on CSPM alone neglects the security posture of SaaS applications and their data — often a company’s most sensitive data.
 This leaves enterprise SaaS apps like Salesforce, Microsoft 365, and ServiceNow susceptible to risky configurations, configuration drift, and noncompliance.
 And the dozens of SaaS apps used by business units and departments are even more vulnerable to security compromises.